 As the holiday seasons begin, I miss my father more and him joking around at the dinner table.
 He had the best sense of humor and never made a fuse on the small things.
 Something that I have began to realize that it was one of his biggest strengths.
 It allowed him to keep moving forward with determination without allowing the tiny matters to stop him from enjoying life every day.

 This recipe is something that I came up with to blend my heritage together and thank my parents for giving me so much love for food and life.
 If you like Portuguese and French food than try this incredible French and Portuguese dish.
+EnJoy!

 The Portench Quiche